solyarisoftware/prompter.vim/README.md

 - [ ] **Streaming support**
   So far streaming completion is not take in consideration.

+## 👏 Acknowledgements
+Thanks you to David Shapiro dissemination on LLMs and generative AI.
+I have followed with enthusiasm especially his LLM prompt engineering live coding youtube videos!

 ## Similar projects

 - [vim-ai](https://github.com/madox2/vim-ai)

+## 🛠Tested on

-## How to contribute
+## ⭐️ Status / How to contribute

-This project is work-in-progress proof-of-concept alfa version.
+This project is work-in-progress proof-of-concept alfa version!

 I'm not a vimscript expert, so any contribute or suggestion is welcome.
 For any proposal and issue, please submit here on github issues for bugs, suggestions, etc.
 You can also contact me via email (giorgio.robino@gmail.com).

-**If you like the project, please ⭐️star this repository to show your support! 🙏**
+**🙏 IF YOU LIKE THE PROJECT, PLEASE ⭐️STAR THIS REPOSITORY TO SHOW YOUR SUPPORT!**

 ## MIT LICENSE